Varying-Vagrant-Vagrants/VVV/README.md

 * Let us have it!
 Don't hesitate to open a new issue on GitHub if you run into trouble or have any tips that we need to know.
 * The [WordPress and Vagrant Mailing list](https://groups.google.com/forum/#!forum/wordpress-and-vagrant) is a great place to get started for any related topics.
 * The [VVV Wiki](https://github.com/varying-vagrant-vagrants/vvv/wiki) also contains documentation that may help.

-### Common Caveats

-These are common to Vagrant environments and worth noting:
-* If the directory VVV is inside of is moved once provisioned, it may break.
-    * If `vagrant destroy` is used before moving, this should be fine.
-* If Virtualbox is uninstalled, VVV will break.
-* If Vagrant is uninstalled, VVV will break.

 ### History